xtuc/docs/your-first-agent.md

 A browser should open at http://localhost:8080/arena/1, displaying the Byte Arena visualization, where you'll find your agent.

 > TODO:image here

+Once the game is running, the game log displays a stream of messages informing about the state of the game (lines prefixed by `[game]`), and showing the output of your agents on their stdout (lines prefixed by `[agent]`).

 You can stop the game by pressing `Ctrl+c` on the command line.